-- 1 Log in to the Sentinel Main interface as an administrator. - 2 Select Collection in the toolbar, then click the Event Sources tab. - 3 To change the data logging status for one or more event sources, select the event sources from the list. - 4 Click the Configure button in the table, then select edit option for the Store raw data.
+- 1 From Sentinel Main, click Collection > Event Sources. - 2 To change the data logging status for one or more event sources, select the event sources from the list.

+3 Click the Configure button in the table, then select edit option for the Store raw data.